Daredevil: Born Again season 1: Marketing

 Cox and D'Onofrio promoted the series at Disney's May 2024 upfront presentation, where the release month was announced and the first trailer was shown.
 The pair again promoted the series and showed a trailer at Disney's D23 convention that August, alongside Feige, Bernthal, Woll, and Henson.
 Writers at Deadline Hollywood and TheWrap all felt the D23 trailer was more cinematic than the Netflix series and more mature than most Disney+ series.
 They also compared a confrontation between Murdock and Fisk in the trailer to the crime film Heat (1995).
 Following online leaks of the D23 footage, Marvel released an official look at Daredevil in his red costume within their video celebrating the company's 85th anniversary.
 In October 2024, Marvel Comics announced a new publishing line titled Marvel Premier Collection, which consists of new paperback editions of popular comic book runs that are considered to be good starting points for new readers.
-A reprint of the "Born Again" comic was set to be released in February 2025, with a new foreword from Miller and an afterword by Cox.
+A reprint of the "Born Again" comic was released in February 2025, with a new introduction from Miller and a foreword by Cox.

 A teaser trailer was released on January 15, 2025.
 It was originally scheduled to be released two days earlier, but was postponed because of the 2025 Southern California wildfires.
 Commentary on the trailer focused on the return of characters from the Netflix series and on its brutal, violent action.
 Andy Behbakht at Screen Rant said the dark and violent action sequences quelled some concerns that the series would not retain those elements from the Netflix series in its move to Disney+.
 He also highlighted the reveal that Murdock is no longer a vigilante at the start of the new series.